includeos/IncludeOS/README.md

 ![IncludeOS Logo](./etc/logo.png)
 ================================================

-**IncludeOS** is an includable, minimal [unikernel](https://en.wikipedia.org/wiki/Unikernel) operating system for C++ services running in the cloud.
+**IncludeOS** is an includable, minimal [unikernel](https://en.wikipedia.org/wiki/Unikernel) operating system for C++ services running in the cloud and on real HW.
 Starting a program with `#include <os>` will literally include a tiny operating system into your service during link-time.

 IncludeOS is free software, with "no warranties or restrictions of any kind".